 Additionally, startups are prone to making mistakes that can make SaaS costs skyrocket.
 If you can avoid the most common mistakes, you can avoid scope creep, wasting the budget, and eventual money loss due to failures.
 Let us warn you about a couple of them.

 Third-party service integrations.
-For instance, if there are no unique requirements for payments, it is easier, faster, and cheaper to integrate with Braintree, PayPal, Stripe, or other payment systems that provide their APIs.
+For instance, if there are no unique requirements for payments, it is easier, faster, and cheaper to integrate with Braintree, PayPal, Stripe, or other payment systems that provide their APIs (application programming interfaces).

 Flexibility with hosting plans.
 After defining your SaaS application’s specific needs, research into the cloud platforms and their prices and plans.